-Even knowing that, the story isn’t winning any awards, but it is entertaining.
-If you were turned off by the meme style tone of Watch Dogs 2, you will be happier here.
+Even knowing that.
+The story still isn’t winning any awards, but it is entertaining.
+If you were turned off by the meme-style tone of Watch Dogs 2, you will be happier here.
 Despite the wise-cracking AI companion called Bagley, the tone is much darker and even disturbing at times.

 A Simulated World

 The second half of Legion’s ambition is less impactful than the recruitment system but, it’s still interesting.
 The game tracks people close to you, whether they are connected to your operatives or on the list of potential recruits you saved for later.

 They have families, friends, and schedules.
 They go to work, on dates, and more.
 You can track them down at any time and see them in action.
 If you rescue or hurt someone connected to one of these people, it affects their relationship with you.
 I’ve earned the trust of recruits by helping out their loved ones, and I’ve made enemies by accidentally hurting them.

 One, in particular, hated me so much that they kidnapped one of my operatives, and I had to go rescue them.
 Sadly that’s about as far as the simulation go’s toward affecting gameplay, but it still helps create the feeling of a living world.

 I had one guy on my list of potential recruits that was neutral toward DedSec.
 When I was ready to recruit him, I found that he was mad at DedSec, I could still work toward recruiting him, but it would be more difficult.
 Why?
 One of my operatives gave him an STI.
 I had NOTHING to do with that, but I still appreciated that the world existed without me, or at least it was pretending to.